Teesside University

 All applicants who have declared a disability under the Disability Confident Scheme and reach our minimum academic, research, clinical, and reference/suitability statement standards, will be discussed at a moderation meeting.
 Following this a decision will be made with regards to offer of interviews

-For our 2022/2023 recruitment round, we were able to offer an interview to all those who declared a disability and reached the minimum short-listing criteria.
+Over the last two recruitment rounds, we were able to offer an interview to all those who declared a disability and reached the minimum short-listing criteria.
 Unfortunately, due to the number of applicants who declare a disability, this process needs to be reviewed on a year-by-year basis, and thus we may be unable to offer an interview to all those who declare a disability.

 Decisions are made in conjunction with the employing Trust.